Contempt of Court

 The best defense against being held in contempt is to avoid such a possibility in the first place.
 Thinking a few steps ahead can reduce unneeded stress:

 - Keep a record of all of your support payments.
-This way, if your spouse threatens you with contempt of court, you will have plenty of evidence to prove that you are not skipping out on your end of the agreement.
+This way, if your spouse threatens you with contempt of court in Boston, you will have plenty of evidence to prove that you are not skipping out on your end of the agreement.

 - File a motion or a complaint for modification to change the current court orders.
 Do this as soon as you are aware of the need to do so, before you miss visitations or payments.
 Be sure to establish your reasoning for the changes, which must be significant (such as unemployment or an accident) in order to be acceptable.
 If you have a low income, the state of Massachusetts offers an online interview system to make the process easier.